Frequently Asked Questions

 What camera do I use?

 I always bring two as a precaution in case there is a technical malfunction.
-The camera I have been using the most recently is my Nikon D750 but my backup is a Nikon D800.
-Both are full frame DSLRs and are more than capable for portraiture.
-The only lighting equipment I bring is a mounted flash (a Godox TT685), because I much prefer the look of natural light.
+The camera I have been using the most recently is my Nikon Z6ii but my backup is a Nikon D750.
+Both are full frame cameras and are more than capable for portraiture.
+The only lighting equipment I bring is two mounted flashes (Godox V1), because I much prefer the look of natural light.
 However, I recognize that in some settings, mainly receptions, an extra light source is necessary.

 How and when will you receive your photos?